rchampeimont/transition-stories/A_Trans_Woman_Debunks_Anti-Trans_Rhetoric.md

 Laws that **force people to use bathrooms based on biological sex** cause serious problems for both cis and trans people:

-- **Trans men would be forced into women’s bathrooms**, which would be extremely awkward for cis women—because trans men look like men.
+- **Trans men would be forced into women’s bathrooms**, which would be extremely awkward for cis women — because trans men look like men.
 - **Trans women are much more likely to be harassed in men’s bathrooms** [3] because:
   - They would be **the only woman (or young girl) surrounded by men**.
   - They face **an even higher risk of harassment** [5] due to transphobia, and it would be immediately obvious they are trans since they are using the "wrong" bathroom for their appearance.